Terms and Conditions

 Our VAT number is 154 1096 28.

-5. INTERIM BILLS AND PAYMENTS ON ACCOUNT
+5. INTERIM STATUTE BILLS AND PAYMENTS ON ACCOUNT

 We reserve the right to tender an invoice or request for disbursements (the payments we make on your behalf and on which we make no profit) either before or immediately after they are incurred.